NCAR/ccpp-framework/doc/briefing.md

-- **`--no-host-introspection`** (new, 2026-05-14): stubs the bodies of the five suite-introspection routines in `ccpp_static_api.F90`, shrinking the file from ~33k lines to ~800 for the 10-suite SCM build (the introspection case-blocks were making `-O3` compilation effectively hang).
+- **`--no-host-introspection`** (new, 2026-05-14): stubs the bodies of the five suite-introspection routines in `ccpp_static_api.F90`, shrinking the file from ~33k lines to ~800 for the 10-suite SCM build (the introspection case-blocks were making even `-O1` compilation effectively hang).
 Signatures stay so existing host callers still link; stubbed bodies return `errflg = 1` with a clear `errmsg`.
-- **CAM-SIMA**: not yet reconnected; pending the constituents overhaul decision.
+- **NEPTUNE**: cleanup and acceptance testing in progress.
+  Regular/lower-atmosphere physics builds and runs and produces results within tolerance (deviations similar to compiler changes).
+  High-altitude physics testing is next.
-- **UFS Weather Model / NEPTUNE**: not yet attempted; SCM is the proving ground first.
+- **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
+An anticipated complication is the "fast physics" called directly from the FV3 dynamical core as a separate group.
+- **CAM-SIMA**: not yet reconnected; pending the constituents overhaul decision and CAM-SIMA developer availability.

 ---